Prime Distribution and Siegel Zeroes: Abstract

 \section{Abstract}

-Let $\chi$ be a Dirichlet character mod $D$, let $L(s,\chi)$ be its associated $L$-function, and let $\psi(x,q,a)$ denote Chebyshev's prime-counting function.
-For a fixed $R>9$, we prove that under the assumption of an exceptional character $\chi$ with $L(1,\chi)<\log^{-R} D$, there exists a range of $x$ for which
+Let $\chi$ be a Dirichlet character mod $D$ with $L(s,\chi)$ its associated $L$-function, and let $\psi(x,q,a)$ be, as usual, Chebyshev's prime-counting function for the primes of the arithmetic progression $a$ (mod $q$) with $(a,q)=1$.
+For a fixed $R>7$, we prove that under the assumption of an exceptional character $\chi$ with $L(1,\chi)<(\log D)^{-R}$, there exists a range of $x$ for which the asymptotic